evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## Availability & Pricing

-This model had a world premiere on 19.03.2019, and deliveries started in March 2020.
+The Volkswagen Tesla Model Y Standard Range had its world premiere on 19.03.2019, with deliveries starting in March 2020.

 ### Pricing